 Bing is continuing to make great strides into the search market with an ever-growing application of technology across many search platforms.
 Bing is powering more search technology than ever before offering an exciting opportunity to many advertisers.

 Bing has a wonderful habit of rolling out features with crucial differences to the AdWords equivalent – and they make a real difference to the return on your ad spend.
-Here are three Bing Ads features which we think are really quite cool.
+Here are three Bing Ads features (now Microsoft Ads) which we think are really quite cool.

 One of our favourite things about Bing Ads is that you can apply various targeting settings at the ad group level.
 This is particularly useful for location targeting when you want to split the same campaign goals across multiple locations with different ad groups.

 You can’t currently do this with AdWords, which means you have to restructure things if you decide that you want to apply different targeting options to the same campaign goal.